learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

       “My skills and enthusiasm make me a perfect match for the role at your company.”

 These are all generic, vague, and impersonal (and not impressive).
-Instead speak in your own voice.
+Instead, speak in your own voice.
 Be specific and express genuine interest:

-      "I genuinely believe that my clean, creative code and my enthusiasm for team work could provide a ton of value to a  company like BounceX!"
+      "I genuinely believe that my [specialized, specific skill set] and my enthusiasm for teamwork could provide a ton of value to a company like BounceX!"

-      "I am incredibly excited to learn more about the Web Developer role at Snaps, and how I could contribute!"
+      "I am incredibly excited to learn more about the [Job Title] role at Snaps, and how I could contribute!"

 ## Don't Share Details That Are Too Personal